alasdairrae/wpc/README.md

 **Alasdair Rae, August 2019**
--updated 14 Nov 2019 to add revised file
+-updated 22 Nov 2019 to add revised file to files folder

 [@undertheraedar](https://twitter.com/undertheraedar) - please get in touch if you spot any errors.